 The Public Good Initiative (PGI) is a pro bono policy consulting organization located in the City of Toronto.
-We match our talented consultants from the University of Toronto’s School of Public Policy and Governance with community organizations looking to benefit from our policy-based consulting services.
+We match our talented consultants from the University of Toronto’s Munk School of Global Affairs and Public Policy with community organizations looking to benefit from our policy-based consulting services.

-The PGI is currently led by four directors: Lauren Birch, Amanda Buchnea, Taylor Davis, and Juhi Sujan.
+The PGI is currently led by four directors: Emily Graham, Samantha Hatoski, Chaviva Manson-Singer and Megan Skinner.

 The PGI’s mission is to make a positive contribution to the policy capacity of the not-for-profit sector.